OxideMod/Oxide.Docs/docs/guides/developers/plugin-lifecycle.md

 ## Initialization

 Init is the earliest hook in the plugin lifecycle, occuring immediately after a plugin has resolved.
 Init occurs before dependencies are available.
-Any exceptions caused by initialization hooks<sup><a href="/glossary#hooks">[6]</a></sup> will prevent further initialization, rollback compiliation, and emit an error.
+Any exceptions caused by initialization <a href="/glossary#hooks" class="glossary-term">hooks</a> will prevent further initialization, rollback compiliation, and emit an error.

 ```csharp
 void Init()